YJIT: Support Microsoft x86 calling convention

 However I'd like to hear the opinions of YJIT folks when they're back from holidays next week on whether this is the best way to approach this.

-Updated by alanwu (Alan Wu) 11 months ago
+Updated by alanwu (Alan Wu) almost 2 years ago

 Yes, supporting Window's x64 calling convention is non-trivial.